KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 "As usual, I've tried to squeeze every last bit of experience out of DjangoCon US and have done about as much as I humanly can. 🤣 Today is a day for relaxed sprinting, catching up with a few more people, and flying back to Plano.
 I'll write up a proper blog post soon with thoughts about talks, the people I met, sightseeing, and food.
 For the moment, suffice it to say, this conference just gets better every year and that is because of the people.
 Everyone is welcome and everyone makes it a better place.
 This community is changing the world for the better through shared humanity and technology.
 And, it's not a coincidence that it started in wonderful Lawrence, Kansas."
 ![](recap-of-djangocon-us-2023-images/as-usual.png)

-I came away from Durham with some new friends and new hope.
+I came away from Durham with some new friends, new hope, and some amazing swag.

 New friends... beautiful on the inside and out!
 ![](recap-of-djangocon-us-2023-images/new-friends.jpg)